-THE RAINFOREST PROJECT FOUNDATION the founding shares (100%) in ECOSHARE Ltd, by 2020, and leads and oversees all activities of all companies, as well as managing all conservation and scientific activities.
-Final control will remain in the hands of this Non-profit foundation registered at the Amsterdam Chamber of Commerce.
+THE RAINFOREST PROJECT FOUNDATION the founding shares (100%) in ECOSHARE Ltd, by 2023, and lead and oversees all activities of all companies, as well as managing all conservation and scientific activities.
+Final control will remain in the hands of this Non-profit foundation.

 The Rainforest Project